 There are two separate valves for inflation and deflation, this is a very advanced Exped’s FlatValve technology, without any stiff edges, low profile and very durable.
 The inflation valve is one-way, so you can take breaks in the process, the air will not be coming back.
 To reduce the pressure, just press the valve quickly and it is done.
 See this in the video:

 You can inflate the pad by mouth, which can be a task at high altitudes with thin air; so they include the Schnozzel Pumpbag which is very effective and it doubles as a waterproof stuff sack.
 The Pumpbag has a simple clip which connects it to the pad.
 See how it is used:

 My short summary is as follows:

-I like the fact that you can choose among different sizes.
+I like the fact that you can choose from different sizes.
 Its thickness is just right, good enough even for side sleepers.
-The R value is not so high, so bear this in mind.
+The R-value is not so high, so bear this in mind.
 The valve system is among the best on the market, and perhaps the best, very quick and efficient.
 This all comes at a price which is around $150 at the moment of writing this text.

 See below how I rate this pad:

 My rating of the Exped SynMat UL Sleeping Pad